kingcharaf99/Suggestion-Bot/README.md

+# If you experience any issues, please contact me and I will fix it immediately.
 ## This bot was created by Jeel#0001 on Discord.
 Website: Press [here](https://is.gd/kingcharaf99).
 Contact me: Email: Press [here](mailto:businessemail.jc@gmail.com).

 ### In ready.js